isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-config-tools/c-dataset-config-tools.md

 ---
 description: Information about the data workbench interfaces that enable you to monitor or manage your dataset and the options for hiding dataset components.
-seo-description: Information about the data workbench interfaces that enable you to monitor or manage your dataset and the options for hiding dataset components.
-seo-title: Dataset Configuration Tools
 solution: Analytics
 title: Dataset Configuration Tools
 topic: Data workbench